MILAB-IIT-CV/ATDN_vSLAM/README.md

 # ATDN vSLAM
 This is the implementation of the ATDN vSLAM algorithm ([paper](https://pp.bme.hu/eecs/article/view/20437)) that is an all-through Deep Learning based solution for the vision based Simultaneous Localization and Mapping (SLAM) task.

-If you are using this work please cite our paper:
+In case you are using this work please cite our paper:
 ```bibtex
 @article{Szanto_Bogar_Vajta_2022,
     title={ATDN vSLAM: An All-Through Deep Learning-Based Solution for Visual Simultaneous Localization and Mapping},